-The rise of search engines and online bookings has caused the travel agency industry to plummet in the 2000s, but things may not be as cut and dried as they seem.
-The statistics in this article suggest that the industry is in fact making a steady recovery, as the years pass.
+The rise of search engines and online travel bookings has caused the travel agency industry to plummet in the 2000s, but things may not be as cut and dried as they seem.
+The statistics in this article suggest that the industry is, in fact, making a steady recovery, as the years pass.

-Read on for more on the travel agency industry as we take a dive into the statistics below.
+Read on for more on this industry as we take a dive into the statistics below.

-When booking air travel, 43% of people prefer to book through travel agents.
+When booking air travel, 43% of people prefer to book through agents.

 The number has bounced back up to 81,700 today but the government projects a further 12% decline by 2026.

-Top travel agents often collaborate with hotels and restaurants to ensure mutual growth.
+Top travel companies often collaborate with hotels and restaurants to ensure mutual growth.
 For this reason, commission acquired from associates makes up 78% of the revenue in this industry.

 Digital services are so popular today that digital travel sales have increased to $180 billion in just the United States.
 It is forecast to be $213 billion by 2020.

-66% of travellers say that their travel agent helped them avoid costly inconveniences and mistakes.
+66% of travellers say that their agent helped them avoid costly inconveniences and mistakes.

 55% of Millennials are inclined to hire travel experts to help with planning their trips, while only 28% of Baby Boomers say the same.